real-logic/benchmarks/scripts/aeron/README.md

    - `aeron.cluster.member.id` - unique ID of the cluster node, must be one of the IDs in the cluster members list.
    - `aeron.archive.control.channel` - `Archive` control channel, must match the last part of the corresponding cluster members entry.
-   - `aeron.archive.control.stream.id` - `Archive` control channel stream ID, must be unique accross cluster nodes on the same machine.
+   - `aeron.archive.control.stream.id` - `Archive` control channel stream ID, must be unique across cluster nodes on the same machine.
    - `aeron.cluster.log.channel` - log channel for distributing cluster log.
 Usually configured as multicast or as multi destination cast.
 Must match the third part of the corresponding cluster members entry.
    - `aeron.cluster.ingress.channel` - an ingress channel to which messages to the cluster will be sent.
 Can be configured as multicast for efficiency.
 Must match the first part of the corresponding cluster members entry.